collincchoy/sqlalchemy-shallow-deepdive/README.md

 2. Install the [Remote Containers extension for VS Code](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers).
 This allows you to open this project into a bootstrapped docker container inside of VS Code with all dependencies, extensions, etc. installed and manged for you.

-3. Open this project in VS Code - a dialog box should appear recognizing that this project is configured with a devcontainer.json and asking if you would like to reopen the project in the container - select **yes reopen**.
+3. Open this project in VS Code - a dialog box should appear recognizing that this folder contains a Dev Container configuration file and asking if you would like to reopen the project in the container - select **Reopn in Container**.

 4. Wait a few minutes as everything gets setup.

 5. Open the *.ipynb files in VS Code
+    * note there's an extension pre-installed for you to view the postgres database that gets automatically setup